number-25/autodidacticism/Cheatsheets/Julia_base_functions.md

 (2, 2)
 (3, 1)

-* Rememeber that an array has more information associated with it than simply it's contents, it also has the index values of the elements within it's contents, which can be utilized and computed with - but often this index value must be accessed, or even, created, by another function - for example with enumerate.
+* Remember that an array has more information associated with it than simply it's contents, it also has the index values of the elements within it's contents, which can be utilized and computed with - but often this index value must be accessed, or even, created, by another function - for example with enumerate.